-Once a situation improves, the decision to downgrade a Level 1, Level 2 or Level 3 emergency is made by the Incident Commander and the Emergency Operations Manager in consultation with the energy regulator.
+Once a situation improves, the decision to downgrade the Corporate Incident Classification (or Regulatory Level of Emergency, where declared) is made by the Incident Commander and the Emergency Operations Manager.
 This decision may be based on monitoring data, control/ containment of the situation, or reduced risk to the public or environment.